The ultimate guide to robots.txt

 The robots.txt file is one of a number of crawl directives.
 We have guides on all of them and you’ll find them here.

-A robots.txt file is a text file read by search engines (and other systems).
+A robots.txt file is a plain text document located in a website’s root directory, serving as a set of instructions to search engine bots.
 Also called the Robots Exclusion Protocol, the robots.txt file results from a consensus among early search engine developers.
 It’s not an official standard set by any standards organization, although all major search engines adhere to it.

 A basic robots.txt file might look something like this: